180172/Web_Pages_Configuration/README.md

 ## Multiple web pages configuration
- Using single server (host name or IP) configured home web page and multiple alias web pages and also wecan configure multiple web pages on different port as per availability.
+Using a single server (host name or IP), we can configure a home web page and multiple alias web pages, as well as multiple web pages on different ports as per availability.

  ### Prerequsite

 - Linux server

 ### STEP 1:
-To create a website we have to configure some settings
+To create a website, we have to configure some settings

-* Instlling HTTP package
+* Installing the HTTP package
-Command to install HTTP pacakage is
+The command to install HTTP pacakage is
 ```bash
 sudo yum install -y httpd
 ```
-* Verify that the http is insalled
+* Verify that the http is insalled.
 ```bash
 sudo service httpd status
 ```
-* Verify that the firewall is running or not
+* Verify whether the firewall is running or not.
 ```bash
 sudo systemctl status firewalld
 ```